bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns the [qualified names](https://dom.spec.whatwg.org/#concept-attribute-qualified-name) of all element’s [attributes](https://dom.spec.whatwg.org/#concept-attribute).
 Can contain duplicates.

-[Element/getAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute "The getAttribute() method of the Element interface returns the value of a specified attribute on the element.")
+[Element/getAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute 'The getAttribute() method of the Element interface returns the value of a specified attribute on the element.')

 In all current engines.